 Numerous lines of evidence have suggested that energy balance in animals and humans is tightly controlled.
-With the identification of leptin and its receptors by our laboratory, two of the molecular components of a system that maintains constant weight have been identified.
+With the identification of leptin and its receptors by our laboratory, two of the key molecular components of a system that maintains constant weight have been identified.
 Leptin is a hormone secreted by the adipose (fat) tissue in proportion to its mass that in turn modulates food intake relative to energy expenditure.
 Increased fat mass increases leptin levels, which in turn reduces body weight; decreased fat mass leads to a decrease in leptin levels and an increase in body weight.
 By this mechanism, weight is maintained within a relatively narrow range.
 Defects in the leptin gene are associated with severe obesity in animals and in humans.
 Leptin acts on sets of neurons in brain centers that control energy balance to regulate appetite.
 Leptin also plays a general role in regulating many of the physiologic responses that are observed with changes in nutritional state, with clear effects on female reproduction, immune function, and the function of many other hormones, including insulin.
-Recently, leptin was approved by the US Food and Drug Administration (FDA) for the treatment of severe lipodystrophy, a condition with extreme insulin resistance and diabetes resulting from a loss of fat tissue.
+Recently, leptin was approved by the FDA for the treatment of severe lipodystrophy, a condition with extreme insulin resistance and diabetes resulting from a loss of fat tissue.

 Our current research focuses on a series of questions pertinent to the regulation of body weight: How does the fat cell regulate how much leptin is made—i.e., how does the fat cell know how fat it is?
 How does a single molecule (leptin) change feeding, a complex behavior?
 How do brain pathways that are modulated by leptin in turn regulate peripheral metabolism and insulin action?
-Do variations in the genes that compose the physiologic circuit of which leptin is a component explain differences in body weight?
+Does variation in the genes that compose the physiologic circuit of which leptin is a component explain differences in body weight?

-Neural Circuitry Controlling Feeding
+The Neural Circuitry Controlling Feeding

 Regulation of Leptin Production

-Molecular Basis of Leptin's Metabolic Effects
+The Molecular Basis of Leptin's Metabolic Effects

 Genetic Studies in Humans

-As of May 16, 2014
+As of March 16, 2016